 Resident/Fellow Health Insurance Information Summary

 No charge.
-Both single and family plan premiums are paid by the School of Medicine.
+Both single and family plan premiums are paid by the School of Medicine & Health Sciences.

 Health insurance coverage will be effective immediately on the first day of employment.

-Enrollment must take place within 31 days from when you first eligible for benefits.
+Enrollment must take place within 31 days from when the Resident/Fellow is first eligible

-Coverage of the paid health insurance policy ends the last day of the month you terminate.
+Coverage of the paid health insurance policy ends the last day of the month the Resident's/Fellow's termination.

 - The Subscriber's (Resident's/Fellow's) spouse under a legally existing marriage as determined by the jurisdiction in which the marriage occurred.